MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/troubleshooting/ios.md

 As static linking is the way to go on iOS, there is really only one way to isolate your custom build of SQLite properly: Rename all the SQLite symbols manually with your own symbols.

-That said, depending on your custom SQLite build configuration, even more changes might be necessary, even for dynamic linking, which we cannot cover.
+Because of the complexities of bundling your own SQLite build, even more changes might be necessary than those outlined above.
+This will depend on your configuration and be different for each developer.

+> [!NOTE]
+> Always build your own `sqlite3.c` in **release mode**.
-In addition, please note that building your own `sqlite3.c` should always be used in `release mode` as a build of SQLite in `debug mode` will balloon your apps' debug build by several MB instead of tens of KB.
+> Please note that building your own `sqlite3.c` should always be used in `release mode` as a build of SQLite in `debug mode` will balloon your apps' debug build by several MB instead of tens of KB.